tonyg/squeak-actors/processes.md

 of the RPC protocol that `Actor` instances expect.
 See the section on [proxies](proxies.html).

+[See below](#actor-and-actorprocess-constructors) for a complete list of available constructors.

 ### Sending requests

 Given an `ActorProxy` for an `Actor`, requests can be sent with